 A beautiful exhibition of paintings and drawings by Robert De Niro Sr. at D. C. Moore.
 The color in these paintings is striking, and they look much better first hand than in any reproductions I have seen.
 “Inspiring” is a good word to describe these works.
 De Niro has not had the attention he deserves from the official art world institutions and press, although painters have always been aware of and have valued his work.
 I hope this exhibition will help to remedy the situation, because I would like to have more opportunities to see both his paintings and drawings.

-I have been making drawings on rice paper with sumi ink, watercolor, and dry pigments mixed into acrylic gel, and using some of the drawings as material for collage.
+Rice paper with sumi ink, watercolor, and dry pigments mixed into acrylic gel.
 The acrylic paint used here is zinc white pigment mixed with a matte acrylic gel, poured onto the paper and then manipulated with various tools.

 Typically I am working on a series of drawings based on a set of related ideas, and then cutting and tearing those into sections and repositioning the parts from one or more drawings to make each collage.
 I use an acid free glue stick for the adhesive, and may run a collage through a printing press to make sure the pieces are firmly pressed together before adding paint.